tfburns/AMICL-and-residual-attention-streams/README.md

 ## Small LM

 Code for simulating the small LMs is contained in the `small-LM` folder and is based on the implementations of Raymond Van and Andrej Karpathy.
 The modified model is specified and trained in the filenames appended with `_Vpass`.
-File `IOI_task.py` runs, for trained models, the indirect object indentification tests.
+File `IOI_task.py` runs the indirect object indentification tests on model files named therein.